armedbear/abcl/doc/design/pathnames/url-pathnames.markdown

 URL PATHNAME.

 A URL PATHNAME always has a HOST component which is a proper list.
-This list will be an association list (alist).
-The association list values must be a string.
+This list will be an property list (plist).
+The property list values must be character strings.

     :SCHEME
         Scheme of URI ("http", "ftp", "bundle", etc.)